Measuring and assessing doses of radiation

-Accurate dosimetry in radiotherapy is essential to realise its main aim, i.e. to eradicate a cancer whilst minimising the risk of severe side effects due to the unavoidable irradiation of healthy tissues and organs.
-In industrial irradiators for sterilisation of medical equipment and pharmaceuticals, the need for accurate dosimetry is also governed by two opposing requirements: achieving legal tolerance levels for microbiological contamination whilst minimising the economic cost.
+Radiation dosimetry refers to the measurement, calculation and assessment of the ionising radiation dose absorbed by the human body.
+Accurate dosimetry in radiotherapy is essential to eradicate a cancer, whilst minimising the risk of severe side effects due to the unavoidable irradiation of healthy tissues and organs.
+In industrial irradiators for sterilisation of medical equipment and pharmaceuticals, the need for accurate dosimetry is governed by two opposing requirements: achieving legal tolerance levels for microbiological contamination, whilst minimising the economic cost.